Getting the Most Out of Delighted

 Email digest

 Everyone is busy, but most people want to stay focused on creating a great customer experience.
-To help keep customers top of mind for everyone, we send out a digest email at the beginning of every week or month.
+To help keep customers top of mind for everyone, we send out an Email digest at the beginning of every week or month.
 The digest contains some recent feedback and your current 30-day score.
 You can adjust the frequency of your own digest in settings.

 Alerts

-In addition to inviting users, you can also turn on Alerts that will trigger an email notification when a response from a certain group is received (promoters, passives, detractors).
+In addition to inviting users, you can also turn on Alerts that will trigger an email notification when a response from a certain group is received (ex.
+NPS promoters, passives, detractors).
 This allows you to route responses to the people you deem responsible for addressing that particular group.
 Many customers use alerts to route detractors to their customer care team, who then address the feedback immediately.